tdcosim/TDcoSim/docs/user_guide_introduction.md

 **TDcoSim** provides following outputs from each component of the T&D co-simulation:

-* Transmission bus: voltage, frequency, active and reactive load, generator active and reactive power output
+* Transmission bus: voltage, frequency, load active and reactive power consumption (if a bus is connected with a load), generator active and reactive power output (if a bus is connected with a generator).
-* Distribution feeder node: voltage, active and reactive load, DER active and reactive power output
+* Distribution feeder node: voltage, active and reactive load, DER active and reactive power output (if a bus is connected with a DER).

+Please note that the output comes in an interval of half-a-cycle for dynamic simulations.
+For steady-state simulations, the output comes at an interval corresponding to the time step of users’ choice, which can range from seconds, minutes, hours, to years.

+The output format is an Excel spreadsheet.

 ## Types of studies

 **TDcoSim** is intended to be used as a tool for studying static and dynamic impacts of distributed energy resources on the transmission system.
-The studies that can be conducted with the current version of the software are listed below:
+Studies that can be conducted with the current version of the software are listed below:

 * Static studies
   1. Analyze generator dispatch with DER over 24 hours.